Casey Donovan (singer)

-Casey Donovan (born 13 May 1988) is an Australian singer and actress, best known for winning the second season of the singing competition show Australian Idol in 2004.
+Casey Donovan (born 13 May 1988) is an Indigenous Australian (Gumbaynggirr and Dungari) singer and actress, best known for winning the second season of the singing competition show Australian Idol in 2004.
 She won the competition at the age of 16, becoming the series' youngest winner.
 In 2017, Donovan won the third series of I'm a Celebrity...Get Me Out of Here.
 Donovan also hosted the NITV music show Fusion with Casey Donovan.

 Early life

-Casey Donovan was born in Bankstown, New South Wales, of indigenous descent to a family that included several relatives with musical careers, including her father, who along with his brothers are members of the country band The Donovans.
-It wasn't until attending Condell Park High that her talent became noticed and was supported especially by both her mother and stepfather.
+Casey Donovan was born in Bankstown, New South Wales, to a family that included several relatives with musical careers, including her father, who along with his brothers are members of the country band The Donovans.
+It was not until attending Condell Park High that her talent became noticed and was supported especially by both her mother and stepfather.

+Donovan is a Gumbaynggirr and Dungari woman.

 Career

 2004–2006: Australian Idol and For You

 In 2004, Donovan transferred to the Australian Institute of Music in Sydney and auditioned for the second season of Australian Idol singing Kasey Chambers' "A Million Tears".
 During the series, Donovan won a Deadly Award for Most Promising New Talent in Music.
 In November, Donovan was announced the winner of Idol over favourite Anthony Callea.
 Her success was marred by a typographical mistake by Australian Idol sponsor Telstra, in a half-page nationally run newspaper advertisement including what was assumed to be her website.
 The link was a memorial for the late American pornography actor of the same name.
 Telstra apologized for the error.